Frequently Asked Questions

 Question: Can I ask to see my medical records?

-- The record of your care is the property of the doctor or facility, but you are entitled to review your health record.
-If you wish a copy of the information in the chart you will likely be charged a fee for its reproduction.
+The record of your care is the property of the doctor or facility, but you are entitled to review your health record.
+If you wish, you may request a copy of the information in the chart.
+You will likely be charged a fee for its reproduction.

 Question: Can I make my own appointment to see a specialist?

-- No. In Ontario you must be referred by a family doctor or midwife to see a specialist.
+No. In Ontario you must be referred by a family doctor or registered midwife to see a specialist.

 Question: My doctor has retired (or moved away).
 How can I obtain a copy of my medical record?